Israeli Hummus

 Instructions

-1. Process garlic, lemon juice, and 1 tsp salt in a food processor until coarsely pureed
+1. Process garlic, lemon juice, and 1 teaspoon salt in a food processor until coarsely pureed

 2. Add tahini and pulse to combine